Heli J. Roy | 5/30/2006 10:17:23 PM

 In the past, cardiovascular disease was thought to be caused by diet alone, but today health experts are beginning to realize that it is in part due to inflammation of blood vessel walls, according to LSU AgCenter nutritionist Dr. Heli Roy.

 This inflammation can cause scarring, hardening of arteries and plaque formation.
 When there is inflammation during illness or infection, it is treated with anti-inflammatory agents such as aspirin.
 Anti-oxidants can reduce inflammation of the vessel wall was well, Roy points out.
-Some of the common antioxidants are vitamins C, A and E. In addition, phytochemicals (colored compounds in fruits and vegetables) act as strong antioxidants that can prevent chronic diseases.
+Some of the common antioxidants are vitamins C, A and E.

 Vitamin C is a water-soluble antioxidant present in fruits and vegetables.
 Vitamins A and E are fat-soluble.
 Several epidemiological studies show that diets high in vitamin C protect against cardiovascular disease.
 Vitamin C has antioxidant effects with oxidative substances in the body.
 Some studies with supplemental intake, however, showed no benefit to increased intake of vitamin C.